jenkinsci/gamekins-plugin/Readme.md

 section, even if a popup says otherwise.
 To add or remove a user to a team, choose both the team and the user in the dropdown menus and click on  the corresponding button.
 Team members can be looked up in the Leaderboard (more later).

+#### Advanced options
+The Gamekins section in the configuration of a projects provides advanced options.
+These include the number of simultaneous current (stored) challenges and quests, the allowance to send challenges, the number of commits to be searched and the configuration for PIT.

 #### Execution

 If configured correctly, Gamekins is executed after each run of the project.
 Every output of the plugin, including error